 Fear Factory – Archetype

-The Dino Cazares-less years have been roundly overlooked since Burton C Bell reunited with his friend, but while Transgression was patchy at best, its predecessor was a muscular assault filled with some of Fear Factory’s biggest and most belligerent moments.
+Fear Factory’s Dino Cazares-less years have been roundly overlooked since Burton C Bell reunited with his friend, but while Transgression was patchy at best, its predecessor was a muscular assault filled with some of the industrial metal band’s biggest and most belligerent moments.
 If you’re not stirred by the towering title track or Cyberwaste’s incendiary assault you may need to get your ears rewired.

 Morbid Angel – Illud Divinum Insanus